sumtotal-services/sumtotal-background-check-connector/README.md

 This repository contains different branches : "master" branch (which is just having middleware) , "bgconnector-template" branch which contains the basic structure to implement bgcheck connector and "bgconnector-checkr-sample" branch which is actual implementation of backgroundcheck connector using Checkr vendor.

+A detailed Connector Guidebook has been published under the "master" branch

 ## Getting Started

 This project is built using ASP.NET CORE, WEBAPI and serilog